SchlossLab/example-shared-data-repo/README.md

 ```

 where `/Users/kiverson/testdata` is your local data directory.
 Note: this WILL NOT be tracked and other users of the repo will not see any changes you make to data/.

+If you plan to work this way you'll want to put the data directory in your local git exclude `.git/info/exclude` and  this will exclude the data diretory from being tracked on your local machine but won't affect other users.